"'Tweren't Horny's fault."

 ** Including Hornblower in the expedition to take the fort out of something like brotherly affection.

-** Taking the first watch after the attack on the fort so that the men can get some sleep, even though he's ready to fall over himself.
+** Taking the first watch after the attack on the fort so that the men can get some rest, even though he's ready to fall over himself.

 ** Bush's anger over Hornblower being put under pay stoppage after peace is signed, which has forced Hornblower to pawn his sword, sell his pea-jacket in a bitter winter, and become a professional whist-player in a gambling house--a hellish outrage indeed.
 Bush immediately offers Hornblower his own half-pay for the month despite the hardship it would cause himself, and while Hornblower refuses, knowing that Bush gives a damn about his situation brightens his world considerably.

 !!!''Hornblower and the Hotspur''

-* Because Hornblower can't afford to give his cabin any of the comfort or decoration that's expected, Bush and the petty officers quietly fit it out with with curtains and cushions made out of No. 8 sailcloth, stuffed with oakum, with roses painted by some talented sailor.
+* Because Hornblower can't afford to give his cabin any of the comfort or decoration that's expected, Bush and the petty officers quietly fit it out with with curtains and cushions made out of No. 8 sailcloth (the best quality sailcloth they have aboard) stuffed with oakum, with roses painted by some talented sailor.
 Hornblower is thoroughly shocked and delighted and has to confront the reality that ''they actually like him''.
-(Of course, he considers this to be a sign of poor judgment, but it's a nice moment all the same.)
+Of course, he considers this to be a sign of poor judgment, but it's a nice moment all the same.

 * Hornblower quietly adds [[DirtyCoward Seaman Grimes']] name to the list of those killed in the attack on the semaphore and battery after Grimes [[DrivenToSuicide hangs himself]] for showing his cowardice--this will let Grimes' family get his back pay and believe that he died in the line of duty.